 Due to the advanced nature of this type of control device, you must consult one of our mobility consultants or your local CDRS for fit and consultation.

 The 5-Pin steering aid from Sure-Grip is designed for a driver with wrist strength who cannot fully open their hand.
-It works similarly to a basic spinner knob, helping drivers steer their car, truck, van, or SUV.
-It is equipped with a quick-release button for easy removal.
+It works similarly to a basic spinner knob, helping drivers steer their vehicle, and it’s equipped with a quick-release button for easy removal.

 Due to the advanced nature of this adaptive device, please consult one of our mobility consultants or your local CDRS for fit and assessment.